alethic/Microsoft.JavaScript.LibNode/README.md

 # Description

-libNode is a Node.js shared library.
+libnode is a Node.js shared library.

 It can be used from different programming environments using the C-based Node-API and the Node.js embedding API.